Vicky J. Wedel

 From the Desk of Vicky…

-Finding Rest in the Mess means… Experiencing contentment in Who the LORD is, assured of His presence, power, and goodness even in the hardest circumstances.
+Finding Rest in the Mess means… Experiencing contentment in Who the LORD is, being assured of His presence, power, and goodness even in the hardest circumstances.

 Examples of his rest being found